Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 Another very secure storage that can generate passwords.

-The interface of LastPass Password Manager is simpler and more friendly than KeePassDroid.
-There are also some unique features here, such as a native browser.
+LastPass Password Manager's interface is simpler and friendlier than KeePassDroid's.
+It also has some unique features such as its own browser.

 3. Enpass password manager - 4.6

-Enpass password manager is a whole little ecosystem.
+Enpass password manager is a whole small ecosystem.
 There are programs for Mac, Windows and Linux.
-All of them have the same account, which is very convenient.
+They all use the same account, which is very convenient.

-There are no fees, but there is an automatic filling of password fields in browsers and other applications.
+There are no monetary fees, but there is automatic filling of password fields in browsers and other applications.

-It is important that fingerprints are supported here.
+It is important that it supports working with fingerprints.
 This is the most reliable way to protect yourself from unauthorized access.

-It is also possible to back up all the information that is in the Enpass password manager.
+It is also possible to backup all information that is in Enpass password manager.
 Great program!

 4. PasswordSafe and manager - 4.6

-The main feature of this password vault is the use of Advanced Encryption (AES) 256bit encoding.
-Thanks to this, a high degree of reliability of storing all your information is ensured.
+The main feature of this password storage is the use of Advanced Encryption (AES) 256bit encoding.
+This ensures a high degree of reliability in storing all your information.

-It is also important that PasswordSafe does not provide Internet access at all.
-Accordingly, it can be hacked (theoretically) only from your smartphone or tablet.
-It is impossible to get unauthorized access remotely.
-And the use of the application is traditional - one password for the program, and she herself will enter all the other logins and passwords.
+It is important that PasswordSafe does not provide Internet access at all.
+Accordingly, you can hack it (theoretically) only from your smartphone or tablet.
+It is impossible to gain unauthorized access remotely.
+And the use of the application is traditional - one password for the program, and it itself will enter all other logins and passwords.

 5. Dashlane Password Manager - 4.6

-About this application, we can say that it is very fast.
-If, when using other managers, logging into accounts can be slightly slowed down due to the operation of the program, then here everything happens much faster.
+We can say about this application that it is very fast.
+If when using other managers, logging into accounts may be slightly slower due to the program’s operation, here everything happens much faster.

-There is a separate service for electronic payments, which is very important, because the transfer of money on the Internet has become an integral part of our daily lives.
+There is a separate service for electronic payments, which is very important, because transferring money on the Internet has become an integral part of our daily life.

-There is also a function to generate passwords.
+There is also a password generation function.
 True, there is a significant drawback for many - Dashlane Password Manager is not translated into Russian.
 There are only English, Spanish and French versions.
-However, the interface is quite simple and everyone can easily understand it.
+However, the interface is quite simple and anyone can easily understand it.

 6. Bitwarden - Password Manager - 4.7